wataruoguchi/practice_nodejs/README.md

   * tcp_server_echo.js is using the socket object, and testing either piping into/out the socket.
   * tcp_server_chat.js is a simple TCP chat server.
 Broadcast messages by a socket to other sockets.

+* Creating HTTP Servers
+  * http_server.js is a simple HTTP server which writes header information.
+  * http_server_movie.js is a HTTP server which pipes ReadStream(movie) into the response.
+The ReadStream starts playing immediately even though it's not fully loaded.
+  * http_server_piping.js is a HTTP server which pipes the output of a child process into the response.

 ## References
 * [Writing Fast, Memory-Efficient JavaScript](http://www.smashingmagazine.com/2012/11/05/writing-fast-memory-efficient-javascript/)
 * [GETTING UP AND RUNNING WITH NODE.JS, EXPRESS, JADE, AND MONGODB](http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/)